jsthayer/file-sifter/doc/manpage.md

  ~ The number of hard links to this file.

 **3    crc32**
- ~ The CRC32 digest of this file. **Note**: for all digest fields, directories and other nonregular files get an empty string for a digest value (not *null*).
-This avoids excessive *null* comparison errors when digest fields are compared.
+ ~ The CRC32 checksum of this file. **Note**: for all checksum and digest fields, directories and other nonregular files get an empty string for a value instead of *null*.
+This avoids excessive *null* comparison errors when these fields are compared. **Important:** The crc32 checksum should not be used for security purposes.

 **1    sha1**
- ~ The SHA1 digest of this file.
+ ~ The SHA1 digest of this file. **Important:** The sha1 digest probably should not be used for security purposes.

 **2    sha256**
  ~ The SHA256 digest of this file.